AI for Canadian Healthcare Clinics: A PHIPA-Safe Adoption Guide for 2026

 3. Run the privacy impact assessment as a working document, not a one-time artifact.

-4. Bake AI-use review into the existing quality-improvement and supervision cycles the clinic already runs.
+4. Bake AI-use review into the supervision cycles the clinic already runs.

 Do not do these four things:

-1. Do not paste PHI into consumer ChatGPT, Gemini, or Claude.ai for any reason.
+1. Do not paste PHI into consumer ChatGPT, Gemini or Claude.ai.
 That is a notifiable breach the moment it happens.

 2. Do not skip the privacy impact assessment because the vendor demo went well.

-3. Do not deploy a US-hosted scribe without an explicit cross-border PIA and Law 25-grade consent posture.
+3. Do not deploy a US-hosted scribe without a cross-border PIA and Law 25-grade consent.

 4. Do not let the AI tool sign the note.
 The physician signs.
 Every time.